Stay Connected With RISC-V

-The worldwide interest in RISC-V is not because it is a great new chip technology, the interest is because it is a common free and open standard to which software can be ported, and which allows anyone to freely develop their own hardware to run the software.
-RISC-V International does not manage or make available any open-source RISC-V implementations, only the standard specifications.
+The worldwide interest in RISC-V is not because it is a great new chip technology, the interest is because it is a global open standard to which software can be ported, and which allows anyone to freely develop their own hardware to run the software.
+RISC-V International does not manage or make available any open RISC-V implementations, only the standard specifications.
 RISC-V software is managed by the respective open source software projects.

 Also see the original history article titled RISC-V Genealogy.